-The Blues of the Pays de Cocagne
+Have you heard of the Pays de Cocagne and its multitude of blues?

 Our guests are often intrigued by the little brown nut-like ball on the woad display in our Bed & Breakfast’s shop.
 It’s actually a replica of a coque or cocagne,made of woad leaves which are then crushed and moulded as part of the process for making the famous blue dye to which the region owed its prosperity and its name, the Pays de Cocagne.*